How to reduce contact center attrition & minimize its impact with customer-led voice assistants

 1. Reduce call volume

 By handling routine queries and FAQs, customer-led voice assistants alleviate the pressure of high call volume on the contact center.
-This gives much-needed time back to agents so they can take a comfort break, get a hot drink, and step away from their desks.
+This gives much-needed time back to agents so they can take comfort breaks.
 This helps make the call agent job more pleasant, which can help reduce attrition and burnout.

 2. Scale phone support